 Ash is the inert matter in coal and is the residue after combustion.
 This has to be collected and disposed off without letting it out into the atmosphere.
 A part of the ash, around 15 % collects as ‘Bottom ash’ at the bottom of the furnace.
 The other part collects as ‘Fly ash’ in the Electrostatic Precipitators.
 The collected ash is then transported to disposal yards or storage silos.

 The above are the brief of the main equipment required for the proper combustion of coal in a large power plant boiler.

-Working Of A Power Plant Boiler
+This post is part of the series: Working Of A Power Plant Boiler

 Boiler in a power plant has two functions.
 The Combustion system converts energy in coal to Heat.
 Water and steam system converts the heat to steam at high pressures and temperatures.
 This series explains the working of the boiler in modern power plant.